raspberrypi/documentation/remote-access/access-over-Internet/README.md

 ## Introduction for IPv6 newcomers

 There are big differences in handling IPv4 and IPv6 for remote access in residential environments(dsl,cable,fibre, maybe mobile too).
 With IPv4 it was and is still very common to use the public address of the router in combination with port forwarding.
 The router is the only device with a public address.
-So the router gets a packet and translates it (address and port) to a private ip on the lan.
+So the router gets a packet and translates it (address and port) to a private IP address on the lan.
 Also the router is (mostly) responsible for getting a (nice) DNS name.
 With IPv6 some things have changed.
 Depending on your isp (different types of ds-lite and dualstack) you don't get a public IPv4 address anymore.
 Instead of one public IPv4 address you get a whole network with IPv6 addresses (prefix).
 Your computers get one or more addresses from that network.
 They all are public, but usually protected by the routers firewall against unwanted inbound traffic.